Funded 4 school campuses complete with running water and toilets

 Supported construction on 16 other schools with our local partner NGO

 Put learning materials on a local server

 Created false ceilings for insulation

 It began with a high school campus for 400+ students in the village of Darbung in the Gorkha Region of Nepal.
 We removed, stone by stone, 3 large buildings that were damaged in the earthquakes.
 We then rebuilt 8 classrooms and a restroom with running water.
 We painted 18 classrooms plus 4 teachers rooms and toilets.
 We have donated computers and educational materials and are working on wifi.
 This was the FIRST high school completed after the earthquakes by ANY organization!

-We have now completed our 2nd and 3rd projects, both elementary schools in the same region, in San Darbung and one in Birauta.
-Working with our local partner, Gorkha Foundation, we have painted nearly 60 classrooms and donated over 100 computers.
+We have now completed our 4th project, another elementary school in the same region of Gorkha.
+Working with our local partner, Gorkha Foundation, we have painted over 50 classrooms and donated over 100 computers.
 They have done much more.
 We have also initiated an annual soccer tournament in the region.
 Last year we had a match between two schools we rebuilt.
 This year we will bring in more local teams.
 Our goal is to make this an annual competition for the entire Gorkha region.
 We are now organizing this as a 3 day event in Bakchek, the epicenter of the quakes.

-We have recently began work on our 4th school project.
+We have recently broke ground on our 5th school project.
 This will be our largest project to date, with a school for the blind, housing and a library.